Kesin11/CIAnalyzer/README.md

 ### debug
 - CI_ANALYZER_DEBUG=1

-## Setup BigQuery
+## Setup BigQuery (Optional)
-You have to create dataset before execute.
+If you want `bigquery_exporter`, you need to setup BigQuery before execute.

-You have to create table. example:
+You have to create dataset and table.
+example:

 ```bash
 bq mk